 - Carefully stir in the cream—the caramel is likely to bubble up and steam a lot; just keep stirring and it will die down.
 The caramel should be smooth and creamy.60 g heavy cream

 - Stir in the salt and vanilla extract.
 Let cool to room temperature.
 The sauce may firm up as it sits.
-If necessary, rewarm the sauce in 15-second bursts in the microwave to make it more fluid.¾ tsp vanilla extract, ½ tsp fine sea salt
+If necessary, rewarm the sauce in 15-second bursts in the microwave to make it more fluid.¾ teaspoon vanilla extract, ½ teaspoon fine sea salt

 To Make the Graham Cracker Crust: